AdobeDocs/analytics-2.0-apis/bdia.md

 For example, if a "queryString" specifies pageName as X, but there is a "pageName" column specified that sets it to Y, then the server row will be passed in as Y into Analytics.

 **The other "Required Columns" reportSuiteID, timestamp, and userAgent should NOT be present in the queryString.
-SDC will add the necessary attributes to the queryString request based on the Required Columns.
+BDIA will add the necessary attributes to the queryString request based on the Required Columns.
 Other required columns (like pageName, pageURL, or pe) must either be present as a column or as a parameter in the queryString.**

 Both Query String and Column-based Rows will result in identical server calls being ingested as long as the same data is represented correctly in both cases.